sjmz/sjmz.github.io/_posts/2025-09-12-netlink_nonsql.md

 Notice how the domain and protocol fields are set.
 AF_NETLINK refers to the general protocol, in this case netlink.
 NETLINK_ROUTE specifies the netlink subsystem to talk to.
-Be aware that it is correct to define the protocol field as an identifier of a kernel-side listening/sending socket.
+Be aware that it is correct to define the protocol field as the identifier of a kernel-side listening/sending socket.
 Let me explain what I mean.

 To be clear, I am running Ubuntu 20.04.06 LTS with Linux 5.15.175.